wmcclinton/Pot_Buddy/README.md

 ## Run

-When your ready run upload the pi_slave.ino code to the Arduino Uno, move the stuff in the pi folder to the Desktop on the Raspberry Pi 3, and run rpi_potbuddy.py to watch the magic.
+When you're ready, run upload the pi_slave.ino code to the Arduino Uno, move the stuff in the pi folder to the Desktop on the Raspberry Pi 3, and run rpi_potbuddy.py.
+Then sit back and watch the magic.

 ## Authors